sunmils/wrapper-plugin-docs/README.md

 ## Overview

 The wrapper plugin allows you to wrap a text with a variable length into a desired with and height.
-Different text will always fit a t utorial window or speech bubble, for example.
+Different text will always fit a tutorial window or speech bubble, for example.

 Choose if you want a fix font size, then the height will be determined automatically.
 Or you choose a fix height, then the font size will be determined automatically.